 Roadside tree planting shall be provided in new residential plans of subdivision and implemented by the developer.
 Roadside treescapes that exist will be maintained where possible and replaced when necessary.
-Roadside treescapes may be introduced where appropriate.
+Roadside treescapes may be introduced where appropriate and may be presented in landscaping plan.